 An external expert valuation was obtained to value the PNG FM Limited business.
-The Future Maintainable Earnings methodology indicated a value of approximately FJD4.5M based on the mid range earnings multiple of 8.
-The current Net Worth of PNG FM Limited is approximately FJD4M.
-The Group has considered this valuation assessment and concluded that there is no goodwill impairment as at balance date.
+The Discounted Cash Flow (DCF) method and the Future Maintainable Earnings (FME) method indicated a recoverable amount of approximately FJD5.1m for the business as against the current Net Worth of PNG FM Limited of approximately FJD4.8M.